What is an ICM file? How to use it to install a color profile, in Windows 10?

 For example, imagine that you have a really nice portrait photo of that special girl or guy in your life.
 And you want to look at it on your monitor.
 But, because you don't have the correct color profile installed for your monitor, the photo looks completely different from reality.
 Your girlfriend has pale skin instead of red cheeks, her eyes are gray instead of blue and so on.
 It can be even worse if the photo is black and white.
 A wrong color profile used by your monitor can turn the grays to blacks or the other way around.
 The result will probably be a photo that looks like it was scanned from a newspaper: with no fine details and no smooth gradients.

-Finally, installing the correct color profile can also be useful for gamers, who can be sure that they see the colors intended by game developers.
+Installing the correct color profile can also be useful for gamers, who can be sure that they see the colors intended by game developers.
 A wrong color profile may hide your enemies in plain sight, simply because they are as gray as the walls behind them.

 How to find the appropriate color profile for your monitor

 Once you have downloaded and extracted your color profile, it's time to apply it.
+Let's see how to do that:

 The Associate Color Profile window is opened, where you can see a list with all the installed color profiles.
 These profiles can be installed and used by other devices, such as your printer or scanner, or by image editing software such as Adobe Photoshop.
 Click or tap Browse and find the location of the color profile you just downloaded.